mangesh-ux/customer-churn-prediction/README.md

 # Customer Churn Prediction

-This application predicts whether a customer will churn based on data of a subscription based video watching platform.
+This end to end Data Science project predicts whether a customer will churn based on data of a subscription based video watching platform.

 ## How to run the app?